UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 Nintendo properties are trademarks and copyrights of Nintendo. © 2016 Nintendo. ® & © Universal Studios Amblin Entertainment ® & © Universal Studios.
 All rights reserved.

 Watch the video below for a preview of what's included.
-It's awesome!
+Spoiler: it's awesome!

 VIDEO: Super Nintendo World: What's Inside...

-Developers teamed up with the key big names to ensure the reality matches their dreams for the park, including Shigeru Miyamoto creator of Mario and Creative Fellow at Nintendo and Mark Woodbury, President of Universal Creative.
+Developers teamed up with key big names to ensure the reality matched their dreams for the park, including Shigeru Miyamoto creator of Mario and Creative Fellow at Nintendo and Mark Woodbury, President of Universal Creative.

 BOOK Tickets to Super Nintendo World at Universal Studios Japan HERE.